henrikdchristensen/DIKU-DIS-Project-ProductManager/README.md

+# Project introduction

+The project is a web application that allows a company to view their product-templates and the produced products based on the template.
+When
+The company can also view the components that are used in the products and the parameters that are used to configure the components.

+The project consist of a database (PostgreSQL), a backend (Flask) and a frontend (React).
+All three are running on their own server.
+To access the web application, the user must access the frontend server (port 3000).
+The frontend server will then communicate with the backend server (port 5000), which will communicate with the database server (port 5432).

 # Windows installation and project setup

 Follow this [link](https://learn.microsoft.com/en-us/windows/dev-environment/javascript/nodejs-on-windows) to install NodeJS and npm.

 Run `npm install` to install all project dependencies.